-Hundreds leave California military bases after quarantine
+New coronavirus case confirmed among cruise ship evacuees

 Two other groups that arrived in government-chartered flights from virus-stricken areas of China are expected to be released from the military bases in California later this week.

-Travis, about 50 miles (80 kilometers) north of San Francisco, is also housing about 170 cruise ship passengers who were flown to California Sunday from Japan.
-They are being housed away from those who arrived from China, officials said.
+At Travis, the cruise ship evacuees from Japan are being housed away from those who arrived from China, officials said.

 On Tuesday, shuttles were ferrying the evacuees from a hotel at Travis to the base’s visitors center, where anxious relatives waited to take them home.